 1. What are the requirements for membership?

 Undergraduate Students: Must have completed a minimum of 36 college credits that have been completed at ASU or transferred and accepted by ASU including a minimum of 12 credits in criminal justice or justice studies.
 All credits must have been obtained with a 3.4 GPA or higher in order to be considered.
 Students must have a minimum 3.4 overall GPA and a minimum 3.4 criminal justice GPA.
 Students must apply prior to their graduating semester.
-Students must be a part of Alpha Phi Sigma for at least 2 semesters in order to receive regalia for commencement.
+Students must be a part of Alpha Phi Sigma for at least 2 semesters in order to join and receive regalia for commencement.

 Graduate Students: Must have a minimum of a 3.4 GPA or higher and have completed 12 or more graduate level credits in criminal justice.
 Students must apply prior to their graduating semester.
-Students must be a part of Alpha Phi Sigma for at least 2 semesters in order to receive regalia for commencement.
+Students must be a part of Alpha Phi Sigma for at least 2 semesters in order to join and receive regalia for commencement.

 Law Students: Must have a 2.5 GPA or higher.
 Students must apply prior to their graduating semester.
-Students must be a part of Alpha Phi Sigma for at least 2 semesters in order to receive regalia for commencement.
+Students must be a part of Alpha Phi Sigma for at least 2 semesters in order to join and receive regalia for commencement.